Hanafubuki/simpleTwitter/README.md

 4. Create a database named "linkx" inside your MySQL Database *
 5. composer run-script first-initialization
 6. php artisan serve
+7. You can go to localhost:8000 to see the frontend.

 *In case you don't have MySQL/PHP installed, I recommend using XAMPP for a quick setup.